USING IRONBARCODE

 Why VB.NET and IronBarcode?

 VB.NET is a powerful and versatile programming language, perfect for automating tasks like label printing.
-But it doesn't have built-in barcode generation capabilities.
+However, it doesn't have built-in barcode generation capabilities.
 That's where IronBarcode comes in, a library that provides all the barcode-related functionalities.
 Integrate it into your project, and you're ready to utilize the barcode power!

 IronBarcode